aboutcode-org/pkginfo2/docs/index.rst

   >>> mypackage = SDist('docs/examples/mypackage-0.1.tar.gz')

-After creation, the ``SDist`` instance will have attributes corrsponding the the fields defined in PEP 314, lower-cased and transliterated into valid Python identifiers by mapping hyphens to underscores.
+After creation, the ``SDist`` instance will have attributes corrsponding the the fields defined in the PEP corresponding to the metadata version, lower-cased and transliterated into valid Python identifiers by mapping hyphens to underscores.
 E.g.:

 .. doctest::